Military history of the Song dynasty: Gaozong (r. 1127–1129, 1129–1162)

 In December 1127, Kaifeng fell to the Jin dynasty and emperors Qinzong and Huizong were captured; territory north of the Huai River was annexed by the Jin.
 This would come to be known as the Jingkang Incident.
 This was the earliest recorded use of "molten metal bombs", suspected to contain gunpowder.

 The earliest extant depiction of a cannon appeared among the Dazu Rock Carvings, completed in 1128, one of which is a human figure holding a gourd shaped hand cannon.
+This is disputed by others who believe the carving depicts a figure letting air out of a bag.

 In 1129, Song warships were outfitted with trebuchets and supplies of gunpowder bombs.

 In 1130, Jin forces were ambushed at the Battle of Huangtiandang and forced to stop at the Yangtze for some time before making the crossing.
 Zhong Xiang rebelled in Hunan and was not suppressed until 1135.

 In 1131, Jin forces invaded Shaanxi but were repelled, in particular by a volley fire tactic implemented by general Wu Jie (吳 玠) and his younger brother Wu Lin (吳璘).
 Li Cheng rebelled in Huainan and was suppressed.
 The Song established China's first standing navy.

 In 1132, Jin forces laid siege to De'an.
 In the Siege of De'an, fire lances were used by Song troops to repel the invaders.
 In the same year, gunpowder was referred to specifically for its military applications for the first time: "fire bomb medicine" rather than "fire medicine".
 Firecrackers using gunpowder were mentioned for the first time.

 In 1133, the Jin puppet state of Qi invaded the Song but was repelled by Yue Fei.

 In 1135, Qi captured Xiangyang, but Yue Fei retaliated and recaptured the lost territory.

 In 1136, Qi invaded Song territory again but was repelled.

 In 1140, the Jin invaded the Song and were repelled by Yue Fei at the Battle of Yancheng.
 However Yue Fei was ordered to retreat by Emperor Gaozong of Song in fear of further conflict with the Jin.
 Yue Fei was arrested and executed on 27 January 1142.

 In October 1142, the Song and Jin agreed to the Treaty of Shaoxing which stipulated that the Song must pay Jin an annual indemnity; the Huai River was settled as the boundary between the two states.

 On 28 October 1161, the Jin invaded the Song again.
 The forces led by Wanyan Liang easily defeated the Song forces and closed in on the Changjiang.
 However, using new fire arrows and thunderclap bombs, the Song dealt devastating losses to the Jin fleet at the Battle of Tangdao on 16 November and the Battle of Caishi on 27 November.

 On 24 July 1162, Gaozong abdicated to his adopted son Zhao Bocong, posthumously Emperor Xiaozong of Song.
 Wanlan Liang ambushed the forces of Wu Lin while they were retreating and defeated them.